drsjb80/HPotter/hpotter/machine_learning/http_commands/README.md

 ## Training Datasets
-The model is set to train over 60 epochs or until a minimum average training loss of 0.20 or lower is achieved.
-It is trained on 30,000 benign samples from the `hpotter/machine_learning/http_commands/data/benign_requests.txt` file and 15,402 anomalous samples from the `anomalous_requests.txt` file in the same directory.
+The model is set to train over 100 epochs or until a minimum average training loss of 0.05 or lower is achieved.
+Train, test and validation split is from 30,000 benign samples from the `hpotter/machine_learning/http_commands/data/benign_requests.txt` file and 15,402 anomalous samples from the `anomalous_requests.txt` file in the same directory.

 ## Saved Model Checkpoints